 - Support for Communities: Creating a network of individuals, congregations, and organizations that addresses our most difficult community issues.

-Three congregations (one large urban church and two small, semi-rural churches) and two organizations have partnered with the Project to develop their work.
-Within the first year of partnership, all three congregations and both organizations:
+Five congregations (one large urban church; three small, semi-rural churches; and a mid-sized urban synagogue) and three non-profit organizations have partnered with the Project to develop their work.
+For those congregations and organizations more than six months into their process, within the first year of partnership each: